kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

 When `maxSteps` is set to a number greater than 1 and the model generates a tool call, the AI SDK will trigger a new generation passing in the tool result until there are no further tool calls or the maximum number of tool steps is reached.

+> If you just need the tool's call result, you can directly access it from `message.toolInvocations` (no need for `maxSteps`).
+It's when you need to feed the result of the tool invocation back to LLM for it to interpret and respond that's when you need `maxSteps`.

 ```js
 const main = async () => {
   const result = await generateText({